open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Each concern creates a set of `Propagator`s for every supported `Propagator` type.

-Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.
+`Propagator`s leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.

 Propagation is usually implemented via library-specific request